-Believe it or not, we come across businesses that still don't have a website or have a basic under-optimized one.
+Believe it or not, we come across numerous Florida businesses that still don't have a website or have a basic under-optimized one.
+Here is how you can optomize your website and increase traffic to your current website.
 Businesses invest large amounts of money into directing attention to their products or services but if you don't have a website you're missing out!
 It is important to have multi forms of marketing and some you can live without but not a website.

 "Google now processes over 40,000 search queries every second on average (visualize them here), which translates to over 3.5 billion searches per day and 1.2 trillion searches per year worldwide.
 The chart below shows the number of searches per year throughout Google's history."
 Internet Live Stats